Kanomble/celery_blast/README.md

 Next, you need to perform a last Set-Up step, therefore you need to download the Conserved-Domain-Database and the RefSeq and GenBank assembly summary files.
 This can be done by clicking on the **Start CATHI Tool Set-Up Procedure** button, that appears on the home dashboard after registering and logging into CATHI.
+Reference refreshes are staged and atomically activated; configure the expected SHA256 values for taxdb, CDD, RefSeq, and GenBank before running setup.
+See `docs/REFERENCE_DATA_REFRESH.md`.

 <a name="configuration_notes"></a>
 ## Advanced Installation